Uemerson/go-roadmap/going-deeper/context/README.md

 Now the goroutine will cleanly exit when the parent context is canceled, avoiding the leak.
 Proper context propagation and lifetime management is key to preventing goroutine leaks in Go programs.

+# Using Context with Third-Party Libraries

+Sometimes we need using third-party packages.
+However, many third-party libraries and APIs do not natively support context.
+So when using such libraries, you need to take some additional steps to integrate context usage properly:

+- Wrap the third-party APIs you call in functions that accept a context parameter.
+- In the wrapper function, call the third-party API as normal.
+- Before calling the API, check if the context is done and return immediately if so.
+This propagates cancellation.
+- After calling the API, check if the context is done and return immediately if so.
+This provides early return on cancellation.
+- Make sure to call the API in a goroutine if it involves long-running work that could block.
+- Define reasonable defaults for context values like timeout and deadline, so the API call isn’t open-ended.

+[This example](./examples/context-with-third-party/main.go) provides context integration even with APIs that don’t natively support it.
+The key points are wrapping API calls, propagating cancellation, using goroutines, and setting reasonable defaults.

 # Reference(s)

 [The Complete Guide to Context in Golang: Efficient Concurrency Management](https://medium.com/@jamal.kaksouri/the-complete-guide-to-context-in-golang-efficient-concurrency-management-43d722f6eaea)